 Tip Number Three: Go early, and assume you’ll be ages…

-It can take a while to get around everything, and it is quieter the earlier you go.
+It can take a while to get around everything at the Harry Potter studio tour, and it is quieter the earlier you go.
 We had a 9.30 entry ticket, and got there at 9am (you are instructed to arrive at least twenty minutes before your ticketed time) and this worked perfectly for us.
 We left around 3.30pm, having stopped for lunch at the Backlot Cafe.
-So six and a half hours there (plus travel time). while we didn't rush it, we also didn't queue for the green screen Broomstick or Hogwarts Express experiences, which would have added at least another hour - and this was on a fairly quiet day, on a weekend in mid-January.
+So six and a half hours there (plus travel time). while we didn’t rush it, we also didn’t queue for the green screen Broomstick or Hogwarts Express experiences, which would have added at least another hour – and this was on a fairly quiet day, on a weekend in mid-January.

 Entry is in timed slots, and (avoiding spoilers!) when you go in, you’re shown a short film introduction to the tour and taken into the first set you’ll see (well, actually it’s the second set… there’s a rather iconic little set to look at as you queue for the cinematic start of the tour).
 After that, you’re let loose in the rest of the tour, and while you can’t go back into set one, you are otherwise free to wander through the rest of the attraction at your own pace.

-There are five distinct areas at the Studio Tour
+There are five distinct areas at the Harry Potter studio tour:

 And charge your camera before you go…

 Tip Number Four: Dress for the part!
 Even just a little bit…